 There are no particular qualifications or other requirements for legal representatives appearing in international arbitration proceedings in Luxembourg.
-In practice, the arbitral tribunal can require the parties to provide it with powers of attorney authorising the legal counsel to represent parties during the arbitral proceedings.
+Arbitral tribunals may require the parties to provide powers of attorney authorising their legal counsel to represent them in the arbitral proceedings.